splinesoft/SSAccessibility/readme.md

 SSSpeechSynthesizer manages a queue of lines of text, speaking one at a time with VoiceOver, then speaking the next line when speaking finishes.

 The user can interrupt speech by tapping any element on screen that is announced by VoiceOver.
-If interrupted, SSSpeechSynthesizer will start speaking again 10 seconds after it last started speaking (this needs work)

 ### Why not use iOS 7's `AVSpeechSynthesizer`?